SheldoReb/agentWorkspace/ag2_example/README.md

 # AG2 Quickstart Example

-This directory contains a lightweight [AG2 (AutoGen)](https://ag2.ai/) example that calls the `openai/gpt-oss-120b` chat completion model hosted on the Hugging Face Inference Router and exposes the Jira Model Context Protocol (MCP) server as an AG2 toolkit.
-The entry point lives in [`run_example_agent.py`](./run_example_agent.py) and automatically launches the Jira MCP container when the agent requests Jira-related context.
+This directory contains a lightweight [AG2 (AutoGen)](https://ag2.ai/) example that calls the `openai/gpt-oss-120b` chat completion model hosted on the Hugging Face Inference Router and talks to the Jira Model Context Protocol (MCP) server through a bespoke JSON-RPC bridge.
+The entry point [`run_example_agent.py`](./run_example_agent.py) automatically launches the Jira MCP container when the agent requests Jira-related context.

 ## Quickstart